ebzzry/ebzzry.github.io/src/ugarit.md

 ### Nix

-If you're using Nix, just run the following command:
+If you’re using Nix, just run the following command:

 ```
 $ nix-env -iA ugarit